Are You Doing A Marathon Or Not?

 London – 26 Dec 2023

 By this time I had already been looking ahead for marathons I could run in 2024.
-Boston (UK) in April, Peterborough in May, Loch Ness in September, and Chelmsford in October.
+Boston (Lincs) in April, Peterborough in May, Loch Ness in September, and Chelmsford in October.
 I had registered to do Boston on 28 Apr 2024.

 After the tumble on Boxing Day, I took some time to think.
 Having done no running by mid January 2024, I asked to defer my Boston 2024 entry to 2025.
 I also gave up running in the dark.
 I resolved to wait as long as it took (not merely rest for the recommended 6 weeks) and I would resume running when I felt that I was truly ready.
 In my diary I wrote that might be one or two years.
 By the end of March 2024 I was running again, and I booked my place for the Loch Ness Marathon on 29 Sep 2024.